JohanDBothma/jbcrud/README.md

 - search by name, surname and email
 - sort name, surname and email by ascending or descending
 - persist search query on refresh
-- move pagination not run server side, avoiding full page refreshes.
+- move pagination not run server side, avoiding full page refreshes
 - edit a user
 - delete a user